Tom Williams (bishop)

 Thomas Anthony Williams (born 10 February 1948) is an English prelate of the Roman Catholic Church.
-He currently serves as Auxiliary Bishop of the Archdiocese of Liverpool.
+Until his retirement on 25 March 2023 he served as Auxiliary Bishop of the Archdiocese of Liverpool.

 Early life and ministry

-Born on Shrove Tuesday, 10 February 1948, in Liverpool, Tom Williams entered Junior Seminary to train for the priesthood at Christleton Hall, Chester in 1961 before studying at the English College in Lisbon, Portugal, from September 1966 to 1971.
-He completed his studies at St Joseph's College, Upholland.
-Williams was ordained to the priesthood on 27 May 1972, at the Liverpool Metropolitan Cathedral of Christ the King, by Archbishop George Andrew Beck.
+Tom Williams was born on Shrove Tuesday, 10 February 1948, in Liverpool.
+He entered Junior Seminary to train for the priesthood at Christleton Hall, Chester in 1961, before studying at the English College in Lisbon, Portugal, from September 1966 to 1971.
+He completed his studies at St Joseph's College, Up Holland.
+Williams was ordained to the priesthood on 27 May 1972, at the Liverpool Metropolitan Cathedral, by Archbishop George Andrew Beck.

 He served at several parishes, including: St Francis of Assisi, Garston; Sacred Heart, Liverpool (where he was also Chaplain to the Royal Liverpool Hospital); Our Lady of Walsingham, Netherton; Our Lady Immaculate, Liverpool and St Anthony's, Scotland Road, Liverpool.

 Episcopal career

 On 15 April 2003, Williams was appointed Auxiliary Bishop of Liverpool and Titular Bishop of Mageo by Pope John Paul II.
 He received his episcopal consecration on the following 27 May from Archbishop Patrick Kelly, with Bishops Vincent Malone and Augustine Harris serving as co-consecrators.

-On 27 May 2012 Bishop Williams celebrated the Ruby Jubilee of his ordination to the Priesthood.
+On 27 May 2012 Bishop Williams celebrated the Ruby Jubilee of his ordination to the priesthood.
 It also marked the ninth anniversary of his Episcopal Ordination as Bishop of Mageo and Auxiliary Bishop of Liverpool in the same Cathedral by Archbishop Patrick Kelly on 27 May 2003.

-As Auxiliary Bishop of Liverpool he also serves as Chair of the Healthcare Reference Group of the Bishops' Conference of England and Wales.
+As Auxiliary Bishop of Liverpool he also served as Chair of the Healthcare Reference Group of the Bishops' Conference of England and Wales.

+Williams resigned from the office of Auxiliary Bishop of Liverpool in March 2023, upon reaching the age of 75 years.
+He is now known as Auxiliary Bishop Emeritus.